Tony Kushner: Career

-In the early 2000s, Kushner began writing for film.
-His co-written screenplay Munich was produced and directed by Steven Spielberg in 2005.
-In January 2006, a documentary feature about Kushner entitled Wrestling with Angels debuted at the Sundance Film Festival.
+In the early 2000s, Kushner began writing for film and television.
+He wrote the screenplay for a HBO miniseries adaptation of Angels in America directed by Mike Nichols, for which Kushner won a Primetime Emmy Award.
+His screenplay Munich (co-written with Eric Roth) was produced and directed by Steven Spielberg in 2005.
+In January 2006, a documentary feature about Kushner titled Wrestling with Angels debuted at the Sundance Film Festival.
 The film was directed by Freida Lee Mock.
-In April 2011 it was announced that he was working with Spielberg again, writing the screenplay for an adaptation of historian Doris Kearns Goodwin's book Team of Rivals: The Political Genius of Abraham Lincoln.
-The screenplay for Lincoln would go on to receive multiple awards, in addition to nominations for Best Adapted Screenplay at the Golden Globes and The Oscars.
+In April 2011 it was announced that he would collaborate with Spielberg again, writing the screenplay for an adaptation of historian Doris Kearns Goodwin's book Team of Rivals: The Political Genius of Abraham Lincoln.
+The screenplay for Lincoln would go on to receive multiple awards, in addition to nominations for Best Adapted Screenplay at the Golden Globes and Academy Awards.

 In a 2015 interview actress/producer Viola Davis revealed she had hired Kushner to write an as yet untitled biopic about the life of Barbara Jordan that she planned to star in.

-In 2016, Kushner worked on a screenplay version of August Wilson's play Fences; the resulting film Fences, directed by Denzel Washington, was released in December 2016.
+In 2016, Kushner worked on a screenplay version of August Wilson's play Fences; the resulting film, directed by Denzel Washington, was released in December 2016.
+Though his work as a writer was ultimately uncredited, Kushner served as co-producer on the film.